kazurayam/HowFailureHandlingAffectsExceptions/docs/README.md

 I tried to "fix SERE" at the MS Azure login page, but I failed.
 See [my previous post](https://forum.katalon.com/t/stale-element-not-found-is-this-relate-to-using-same-object/97973/103).

 The log-in pages of Microsoft Azure are highly JavaScript-driven.
 I would warn you, it’s terribly difficult to automate.
-You would get SERE there.
-You would fail to get rid of SERE.
-Primarily it is due to the way how the target page is implemented.
+You would get SERE there due to the way how the target page is implemented.
 Don’t blame Katalon Studio for the difficulty.

 ## Other tools?

 The StaleElementReferenceException keeps up with any Selenium WebDriver-based browser-automation tools including Katlaon Studio.
-On the other hand, there are new browser-automation tools based on CDP/BiDi technologies.
+On the other hand, there are new browser-automation tools based on the CDP/BiDi technology.
 For example, [Playwright](https://playwright.dev/).
 I guess that those new comers work better for the Azure DevOps log-in process.
 I hope someone to try it and report their experiences back here.